-If your publication draws data from several different sources you should give the specific data source for each chart and link directly to it if you can.
+You should give the specific data source for each chart and link directly to it if you can.
 Avoid stating things like ‘Office for National Statistics’ and then linking to the website homepage.
 You should help users find the data.

 As with titles, this text should be in the body text of the page and not part of the chart image.

 It is best practice to provide source information in the following format: [publication, survey or other source of data] from the [organisation]